Gangasati: Biography

 No authentic information regarding her life is available as her songs and life story were chiefly transmitted by oral traditions.
-According to traditional accounts, she was born in Sarvaiya(kshatriya Yadav clan of southern Saurashtra) Rajput family in Saurashtra district Bhavnagar, taluka palitana village Rajpara Gujarat state of India circa 12th to 14th century.
+According to traditional accounts, she was born in Sarvaiya(kshatriya Yadav clan of southern Saurashtra) Rajput family in Saurashtra district Bhavnagar, taluka jesar village Rajpara Gujarat state of India circa 12th to 14th century.
 She married Kahalsang Gohil or Kalubha Gohil of Samdhiala village near present-day Bhavnagar.
 He was a follower of Nijiya tradition of Bhakti Movement.
 The couple was religious and their home became centre of devotional activities which was small to house number of sadhus (ascetics) and people visiting.
 They moved to farm and built a hut where they continued their religious activities.
 According to traditional account, to prove his spiritual powers, Kalubha once resurrected a cow but later he regretted and decided to take samadhi and end his life.
 Gangasati urged him to let her take samadhi too but he refused and instructed her to wait until she had perfected Panbai in path of devotion.
 She agreed and composed devotional songs, bhajans, one per day for fifty two days to teach Panbai, the path of devotion.
 She took samadhi thereafter.